heavyblotto/memorativa/docs/i-vision.md

 Memorativa takes inspiration from The Glass Bead Game.

-Within Memorativa, **Glass Beads** serves as a rewards currency and as game tokens that represent ideas, concepts, and relationships. **The Glass Bead Game** refers to "playing" (with ideas and concepts) in Memorativa, earning glass beads and using them to power different game features.
+Within Memorativa, **Glass Beads** serves as game tokens that represent ideas, concepts, and relationships. **The Glass Bead Game** refers to "playing" (with ideas and concepts) in Memorativa.

 ### 1.9 Astrology